Talking about cancer

 Many carers say that having a life outside of caring helps them to feel more able to cope with the stresses and strains.
 Working and other activities such as learning and leisure can seem like a welcome break from caring and can provide independence and social contact.
 For many carers, juggling work and care is a financial necessity.
 At the same time caring may mean that it can be difficult to pursue what you want.

 For more information on balancing life and caring please see the Carers UK leaflet.

 Caring for yourself

 As a carer, it is important that you pay attention not only to the wellbeing of the person you care for but also to your own emotional health and wellbeing.

-Being a carer can be rewarding but can also be emotionally and physically demanding.
-For example, you may be finding it difficult to cope with the level of care you are providing and do not know where to turn – perhaps feeling resentful that you have little time to yourself.
+Being a carer can be rewarding but can also be emotionally and physically demanding, for example, you may be finding it difficult to cope with the level of care you are providing and do not know where to turn – perhaps feeling resentful that you have little time to yourself.
 Or, you may be facing the fact that you have suddenly become a carer after the illness of your partner – perhaps feeling anxious and depressed about these changes in your life.

 It is important to acknowledge these feelings – they are normal.
 Sharing these feelings can also help.
 This could be with a friend or family member or another carer, carer support worker, GP or counsellor.
 Support groups and carers events can be beneficial for discussing your worries or fears or sharing practical advice with other carers in similar roles.
-Please see our section on ‘Local support groups and events for carers’ for information.